Mar 19 2013

 Mar 25 2013

 What is the risk of leaving a plasma ON all the time compared to an led?
-I'm looking at a 50" Panasonic plasma because I do a lot of gaming so I want the 600hz refresh rate.
+I'm looking at a 50" Panasonic plasma because I do a lot of gaming, so I want the 600hz refresh rate.
 Ambient lighting is not a big problem.
 I also do not want to watch a movie and it feel like I'm watching a soap opera, I want it to look and feel like an action packed movie, I don't want it to seem like I'm standing there IN the movie.

 Both a plasma and led TV could end up with image retention if it stays on all the time.
-Plasma will be worst though, so if you intend to do that you should go for an led.
+Plasma will be worse though, so if you intend to do that you should go for an led.
 About the soap opera effect, you can always turn that option off if you do not like it.